Skip to main content

 ~ Revised and adopted April 22, 2024 by Daily Work Board of Directors

-Below is a list of a few our favorite resources for being more anti-racist and for enhancing diversity, equity, inclusion at Daily Work and beyond.
+Below is a list of a few our favorite resources for being more anti-racist and for enhancing equity at Daily Work and beyond.

 Links to Books/Readings